18F/identity-oidc-expressjs/README.md

 # identity-oidc-expressjs

-An example OIDC service provider to authenticate users with login.gov.
+An example [Login.gov](https://login.gov/) client application which authenticates users via OpenID Connect (OIDC).
 Built with Node.js, Express.js, and Passport.js.

 This example service provider is configured to run on http://localhost:9393.